i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 This resource covers my entire AAC caseload.
 I even use the materials for several of my early (verbal) communicators!

-PRC Language Lab provides AAC lesson plans at a SIX different levels.
+PRC AAC Language Lab provides AAC lesson plans at a SIX different levels.
 Click here to read more about the levels they use.

 Each lesson plan contains: